Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Currently reading

-*   A Fire Upon The Deep, by Vernor Vinge
+*   High Output Management, by Andy Grove

 # Bought and ready to read

 *   The Attention Merchants, by Tim Wu
 *   American Gods, by Neil Gaiman
 *   84, Charing Cross Road, by Helene Hanff
-*   High Output Management, by Andy Grove

 # To read